stendahls/ga-device-deep/README.md

 ### BUILT-IN OBSOLESCENCE:

-Don't be mistaken, this is not magical extra functionality for GA, this is a hack.
+Don't be mistaken, this is not magical extra functionality for GA, this is a browser feature hack.

 Using browser features to determine a device type relies on the browsers never updating their features and no new devices coming out that mess with our assumptions.
-That's why this script only runs for a yearly quarter.
-Running any longer would just mean the data becoming progressively more unreliable.

 Androids from Samsung and LG are generally launched in Q2 at MWC, iPhones are launched in Q3 and Q4 is still the largest buying season for tech.
 Not to mention the browsers' evergreen update schedules.
+That's why this script only runs for a yearly quarter.
+Running any longer without adjustment would just mean the data becoming progressively more unreliable.

 This particular script will stop collecting data after the end of the period at the top of the script (eg, 2017Q2 - the script will stop collecting after the end of 2017 quarter 2, ie June 30th).
 Set a recurring reminder in your  calendar and either delete or update this script on the run-up to that date.

-We'll endeavour to keep the script up-to-date when we near the end of a quarter, allowing you to re-doanload or reinstall from npm (eventually).
+We'll endeavour to keep the script up-to-date when we near the end of a quarter, allowing you to re-download or reinstall from npm (eventually).

 ### USAGE: